josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/your_first_shader/your_second_3d_shader.md

 float fresnel = sqrt(1.0 - dot(NORMAL, VIEW));
 ```

-And mix it into both ROUGHNESS and ALBEDO.
+And mix it into both `ROUGHNESS` and `ALBEDO`.
 This is the benefit of
 ShaderMaterials over StandardMaterial3Ds.
 With StandardMaterial3D, we could set
 these properties with a texture, or to a flat number.
 But with shaders we can
 set them based on any mathematical function that we can dream up.